ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 for all the key components of the attester that are essential to determining trustworthiness.

-Reference state is a group of claims about the desired or undesired state of the attester.
+"Reference state" is a group of claims about the desired or undesired state of the attester.
 Typically, each claim has a name (or other ID) and a set of potential values, being the values that are allowed/disallowed when determining whether to trust the attester.
 In general there may be more